 Edward Lewis was born on 9th August 1897 in Winnipeg Manitoba.
 The inscription on his Commonwealth War Grave Commission gravestone in St Margaret’s churchyard Bodelwyddan states that Edward Lewis served as George Brown.

-After basic training in Canada, George (Edward) embarked for England aboard the S.S.Durham Castle and arrived on 25th September 1918 when he was posted to Seaford Army Camp to complete training.
+After basic training in Canada, he embarked for England aboard the S.S.Durham Castle and arrived on 25th September 1918 when he was posted to Seaford Army Camp to complete training.
 Having arrived at the end of the war, George was then stationed at Kinmel Camp in Rhyl to await repatriation to Canada.
 Tragically, Edward contracted Bronchial Pneumonia, and was admitted to the Canadian General Hospital where he died on 20th October 1918

 Kinmel Park Camp was a segregation camp used to house Canadian Soldiers awaiting repatriation to Canada after the end of WW1.
 Unfortunately the conditions at that time were extremely harsh with a lack of every kind of commodity, the camp was overcrowded and the services were poor, there were shortages of clothing, food and blankets.
 As a result of this situation, a vast number of servicemen and women became ill and many succumbed to the Influenza Epidemic or complications associated with this infection.

-Edward was buried in St. Margaret’s Cemetery, Bodelwyddan.
+Edward/George was buried in St. Margaret’s Cemetery, Bodelwyddan.

 He is commemorated on the Canadian Virtual War Memorial.